-B. State Funding
+B. State funding

 The Ohio Department of Education conducts reviews of enrollment data and FTE calculations made by the schools.
 These reviews are conducted to ensure the schools are reporting accurate student enrollment data to the State, upon which state foundation funding is calculated.
-The School has been notified of a (\$19,488) adjustment which will be made during fiscal year 2005, as a result of such review.
+The results of this review could result in state funding being adjusted.
+As a result of such a review, the School received notification that a deduction will be made in its fiscal year 2005 state funding for overpayments made by the State in fiscal year 2004.